bbc/tams/docs/appnotes/0021-media-integrity.md

 The likelihood of an TCP checksum collision is `1/2**16`.
 Undetectable corruptions are so unlikely to occur that the probability can be considered negligible.

-It is also worth noting that TCP initially sends the amount of data a connection intends to transmit.
+It is also worth noting that HTTP(s) initially sends the amount of data a connection intends to transmit.
 If a packet in the middle of the transmission is lost, there will be a missing sequence number allowing the lost packet to be detected.
 If the last packet is lost, the amount of data received doesn’t match the amount of data communicated.
 The packet loss will then be detected and a re-transmit can happen or the upload can be signalled as failed.